Markiyan Lubkivsky: Professional career

 From August of 1995 to March of 1996, Lubkivsky was an attaché for the Europe and America department of the Ministry of Foreign Affairs of Ukraine.

 From 2003 to 2005, Lubkivsky was the spokesperson for the Ministry of Foreign Affairs.

 In 2005, he began working as a deputy state secretary of Ukraine, president's adviser.
 He left this role in 2006.

 From 2006 to 2009, Lubkivsky was part of a diplomatic mission in Croatia.
 While there, he led cultural events such as exhibitions and concerts, and published Ukrainian poetry in Croatian and Croatian poetry in Ukrainian.
 While Lubkivsky was in Croatia, it would become the first country in the EU to introduce a visa-free regime for short term trips of Ukrainian citizens.

 Lubkivsky was the UEFA Ukraine 2012 tournament director.
 In 2012, Lubkivsky became the head of the Organizing Committee for EuroBasket 2015 in Ukraine.
 He remained in this position until 2014.

-On September 3, 2014, it was announced that Lubkivsky would be appointed Service of Ukraine chief advisor.
-In this role, he would manage communications and the flow of information regarding the SBU.
+On September 3, 2014, it was announced that Lubkivsky would be appointed Security Service of Ukraine chief advisor.
+In this role, he would manage communications and the flow of information regarding the SSU.
+In June 2015 he resigns from his post.